rmalte-cell/CSDC101-Project-Phase-2/README.md

 # CSDC101-Project-Phase-2
-- This chapter follows Keigan's training and revenge against Arlong, introducing deeper stat systems, battle conditions, and skill progression that player experience the fanstay of seven seas in One Piece.
+- This commit introduces a new game structure featuring a player and boss system, skill mechanics, and a narrative-driven gameplay experience based on the One Piece universe.
+It includes player initialization, training loops, and a battle system against the boss character.

 # Training Demo